 I am proud to be a member of the Democratic Socialists of America and am active in the Boston DSA chapter.
 I encourage anyone to join who dreams as I do of a world free from the domination of the capitalist class.

 As a graduate student, I felt glad to know that I always had the support of my union, UAW Local 2865, and

-I denounce in the strongest terms the behavior of my colleagues at Harvard who stood idly by while this university's administration waged an incredibly brutal campaign against the unionization of its graduate students.
+I denounce in the strongest terms the behavior of my colleagues at Harvard who stood idly by while this university's administration waged a harsh campaign against the unionization of its graduate students.

 I recognize the unique struggles faced by groups historically shut out of mathematics and the academy, and as an advocate for equity and inclusion, I support efforts to reform our culture to help universities live up to their promise of providing a safe and welcoming place for all people to pursue academic inquiry.

 "Both students and intellectuals should study hard.
 In addition to the study of their specialized subjects, they must make progress both ideologically and politically, which means that they should study Marxism, current events and politics.
 Not to have a correct political point of view is like having no soul."